writetome51/open-array-item-inserter/README.md

 To include in your project:

-import {PublicArrayItemInserter} from '@writetome51/public-array-item-inserter';
+    import {PublicArrayInserter} from '@writetome51/public-array-inserter';

-The PublicArrayItemInserter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).
+PublicArrayInserter has methods that increase the length of the array,
+and return the class instance.

 To instantiate, pass the actual array it will contain into its constructor:

-let insert = new PublicArrayItemInserter( [item1, item2, item3,...] );
+    let insert = new PublicArrayInserter( [item1, item2, item3,...] );

 You can also reset the array by accessing the class 'data' property:

     insert.data = [1,2,3,4,...];

-PublicArrayItemInserter has methods that increase the length of the array.
+All the methods:

-This inserts values at index:
+    // inserts values at index

-insert.at(index, values) // index can be negative or positive.
+    at(index, values): this // index can be negative or positive.

-This inserts values in middle of the array:
+    // inserts values in middle of the array middle(values, offset = 0): this

-insert.middle(values, offset = 0)

-By default, if the array has odd number of items, values will be inserted just before the middle item.
-If you want to change the insert position, set the optional offset parameter to + or - whatever integer you want.
+    // By default, if the array has odd number of items, values will be inserted just before the
+    // middle item.
+If you want to change the insert position, set the optional offset parameter to +
+    // or - whatever integer you want.